Argentine stocks, bonds up after tax rise rejected

 "Shares in banks, service companies and firms linked to the farm sector were the ones that rose the most, while energy-related shares fell" on lower crude oil prices, said Antonio Cejuela, an analyst at Puente Hermanos brokerage.

-Gains were led in part by food producer and grains exporter Molinos Rio de la Plata (MOL.BA: Cotización), whose shares jumped 6.9 percent to end at 9.25 pesos.
+Gains were led in part by food producer and grains exporter Molinos Rio de la Plata (MOL.BA), whose shares jumped 6.9 percent to end at 9.25 pesos.

 Trading volume on the MerVal was a modest $29 million.
 Among active issues, 72 rose, 17 fell and 17 were unchanged.